 - Supplemental vitamin C may help restore normal sweating in stubborn cases.

-- Lightweight, soft cotton clothing is advisable for summer wear, as cotton is very absorbent and keeps moisture away from the skin.
+- Lightweight, loose, and soft cotton clothing is advisable for summer wear, as cotton is very absorbent and keeps moisture away from the skin.

 - Remove bandages or patches that could lead to sweat clogging.
 You should also treat febrile illnesses to prevent any risk of heat rashes.

 Note: Topical agents such as powders, creams, and ointments (that are formulated for treating heat rash) are usually ineffective and may exacerbate a heat rash by keeping the skin warm and further occluding the pores.